 It was a galvanising moment for Mitchell, an instant in which she realised the power that her seemingly small sound - her voice and a few strings, a grand piano at most - could have.
 That vulnerability had been a touchstone of her first three albums but, in the months to come, she pushed it to the centre of the 10 songs she cut at the beginning of 1971.
 In the record she would title Blue, she sang candidly of love's joys and follies, of the ways it had crushed and uplifted her.
 She sang of regret for leaving, of discomfort with staying.
 She sang, for the first time, of the child she'd put up for adoption six years earlier.
 Half a century later, Blue remains one of the most complete encapsulations of how it feels to be young and falling in or out of love.
-"I was a plastic bag with all my organs exposed, sobbing on an auditorium chair," Mitchell once said.
-"That's how I felt.
-Like my guts were on the outside.
-I wrote Blue in that condition."

-N THE SPRING OF 1968, TIM CONSIDINE WAS A former child star approaching 30.
-The scion of a prominent showbusiness family, Considine appeared in a smattering of films before making a star turn in My Three Sons, a sitcom about a single dad's misadventures in raising kids.
+IM CONSIDINE WAS a former child star approaching 30 in the spring of 1968.
+The scion of a prominent show business family, Considine appeared in a smattering of films before making a star turn in My Three Sons, a sitcom about a single dad's misadventures in raising kids.
 But his run had ended three years earlier, so he had turned to screenwriting and tinkering with photography.
 He was a music fan, too, during a boom in California's folk rock scene.